Learn to Hunt

 Chapter(s) involved: 567 IAC Chapter 134 - Underground Storage Tank Licensing and Certification Programs; 567 IAC Chapter 135- Technical Standards and Corrective Action Requirements for Owners and Operators of Underground Storage Tanks, and 567 IAC Chapter 136 - Financial Responsibility for Underground Storage Tanks.

+What does State Program Approval (SPA) mean?
 Federal law allows the EPA to approve state programs to operate in place of the federal requirements if those state programs have standards that are no less stringent than the federal requirements and provide adequate enforcement of compliance with those standards.
 Iowa has delegated authority to oversee UST regulations in Iowa through EPA's State Program Approval (SPA) process.
-But because EPA adopted new rules for USTs in 2015, Iowa must also adopt equivalent regulations, as well as reapply for SPA in order to maintain oversight authority.
+But because EPA adopted rules for USTs in 2015, Iowa must also adopt equivalent regulations, as well as reapply for SPA in order to maintain oversight authority.
 States were given three years to complete the reapplication process (due by October 2018).
 Iowa’s existing UST rules are in effect until the proposed state rule changes are adopted, or if EPA formally withdraws Iowa’s existing SPA.

 The DNR has regular contact and provides updates to EPA staff.
 EPA is aware that each state has different rule-making processes and schedules.
 EPA does not intend to withdraw a state’s program approval as long as the state is making good faith effort and progress in adopting rules in a reasonable timeframe.

-Iowa has not completed the formal rule-making.
+Where is Iowa at in the formal rule-making process?
+As of January 2020, proposed rules are under DNR legal review.
 Key steps remaining in the rule-making process: Governor’s office pre-approval, presentation of Notice of rule for approval before the Environmental Protection Commission (EPC), presentation of Notice of rule before the Administrative Rules Review Committee (ARRC), formal public hearings, presentation of Final rule for approval before EPC, presentation of Final rule before ARRC.
-The final UST rule will not likely be adopted until summer of 2020.

 We appreciate your patience and input on this effort.